For added security, you can use an HSM to

 operations.
 The firewall will then send the certificates that it

 generates during such operations to the HSM for signing before forwarding

 Inbound Inspection—The HSM can store the private keys for

-use an HSM to store ECDSA keys used for SSL Forward Proxy or SSL
+You also cannot use an HSM to store ECDSA keys used for Forward

 On the HSM, import or generate the certificate

 and private key used in your decryption deployment.

 For instructions on importing or generating a certificate

 and private key on the HSM, refer to your HSM documentation.